Be-Secure/Be-Secure/README.md

-<h2 align="center">Be-Secure[Community Edition]</h2>
+<h2 align="center">Be-Secure</h2>

 # Be-Secure

-Adoption of open source software components in applications have increased over the years, today open source software is part of IT strategy for many organizations.
-Securing such application is of utmost importance to minimize the impact from security threats and enhance overall security posture of organizations.

 Be-Secure is an umbrella of open source security projects and utilities driven as a community initiative by Wipro.
-These security projects and utilities will be tracked by Wipro’s open source security team and its network of trusted security partners.
-This is unique proposition leveraging expertise from Wipro and its network of security partners to curate, develop and manage security projects that will help end users to strengthen the security posture of their applications or IT systems or open source projects.
+The Be-Secure projects are focused on enabling open source community to enhance security for their open source projects and help build a security community around open source.
+These security projects and utilities will be tracked by Wipro and its network of trusted security partners.
+There is a growing trend of open source adoption today and this growth is driving creation of lot more open source components.
+It is essential to have a mechanism and community to focus on security of these open source software components.

+There are lot many open source tech stacks out there in the world.
+As a start, the focus is currently set on the most popular open source tech stacks.
+These tech stacks have been grouped into 5 different open source security tech stack categories.
+This approach will help to focus and drive security projects/ utilities more efficiently by addressing the specific security requirements of these tech stacks.
 Be-Secure projects will revolve around a set of predefined open source security tech stacks that are curated based on their usage.

-#### The different open source security tech stacks are –
+#### The different open source security tech stacks that has been identified based on the characteristics and type of usage are –

     *   Security of DevOps Tool stack